danog/MadelineProtoDocs/docs/API_docs/methods/index.md

 * <a href="phone.sendSignalingData.html" name="phone.sendSignalingData">Send VoIP signaling data: phone.sendSignalingData</a>

-* <a href="messages.sendBotRequestedPeer.html" name="messages.sendBotRequestedPeer">Send a chosen peer, as requested by a keyboardButtonRequestPeer button: messages.sendBotRequestedPeer</a>
+* <a href="bots.invokeWebViewCustomMethod.html" name="bots.invokeWebViewCustomMethod">Send a custom request from a mini bot app, triggered by a web_app_invoke_custom_method event »: bots.invokeWebViewCustomMethod</a>

 * <a href="messages.sendMedia.html" name="messages.sendMedia">Send a media: messages.sendMedia</a>